 Try Some Of London’s Best Ice Cream Joints

-There’s nothing a child loves more than a big ol’ scoop of ice cream so when the weather is scorching, venture to one of London’s leading ice cream parlours.
+There’s nothing a kid loves more than a big ol’ scoop of ice cream so when the weather is scorching, venture to one of London’s leading ice cream parlours.
 Our favourite?
 The Knickerbocker Glory from Fortnum’s – the ultimate childhood dessert you can’t help but love.

 It could even become a bit of a science lesson if you head to London’s first ice cream parlour made using liquid nitrogen, Chin Chin Labs…